WebOrigami/docs/src/content/framework/templates.md

 ### Template and input front matter

 Both a template and an input document can define front matter.
-In cases where they both define the same key, the input's value for that key takes priority.

 Among other things, you can use this to have a template define a default, fallback value for a given key.
-A blog post template can define a default `title`:
+A blog post template can define a default title in its own front matter.
+It can then use an [@or](/builtins/@or.html) statement to prefer the input's `title` property if one is defined, but if not falling back to the default title.

 ```console
 $ ori blogPost.orit